oVirt/ovirt-site/source/feature/gluster-arbiter-volume.html.md

 #### Change in Volume General Sub tab

-Volume Type filed in the Genenral sub tab will be changed to Replicate (Arbiter) in case of Arbiter volume.
+Volume Type field in the General sub tab will be changed to Replicate (Arbiter) in case of Arbiter volume.

 #### Change in Remove Brick Flow